 The Naxians erected a gigantic statue of Apollo, the so-called Colossus of the Naxians; the marble was probably quarried on Paros; it portrayed a standing naked young man with an advanced leg; this type of statue is called kouros (young man); because the earliest examples of kouroi were found at Delos; initially these statues were all thought to represent Apollo, but eventually kouroi representing other gods or athletes were found at various Greek locations.

 Statue of Apollo: (left) the torso with hair on the shoulders; (right) the waist with holes indicating that the statue was decorated with a bronze belt

-In 1420 Bondelmonte, an Italian traveller, reported having seen a gigantic statue on the ground at Delos; a drawing by Dutch traveller Seger de Vries (you may wish to see it in a separate window) indicates that in 1673 the statue was broken into two major pieces: the head with the torso and the waist with the thighs.
-The remaining pieces do not stand on the original pedestal of the statue, but a few yards away nearer to the sea; it is thought that the statue was sawn between 1420 and 1673 and an attempt was made to carry it away.
+Naxos was the largest and most prosperous of these islands and it was the hegemonic power in this part of the Aegean Sea until 490 BC when the Persians attacked the island and destroyed its main towns.
+In 1420 Bondelmonte, an Italian traveller, reported having seen a gigantic statue on the ground at Delos; in 1675 the statue was already broken into two major pieces: the head with the torso and the waist with the thighs.
+The remaining pieces do not stand on the original pedestal of the statue, but a few yards away nearer to the sea; it is thought that the statue was sawn and an attempt was made to carry it away.